A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Introduction

-This paper makes that selection for supervised learning.
-The formal specification (Appendix) is the paper's core artifact: it defines the type system, primitive operations, guards, and validity conditions precisely enough for independent reimplementation.
+The specification (Appendix A) is the paper's core artifact.
+It defines the type system, primitive operations, guards, and validity conditions precisely enough for independent reimplementation.
+The conformance conditions are stated in structured English; what it lacks is inference rules and a soundness proof, but it is complete enough that conformance is testable from the API surface.
+Read the Appendix as the specification; read the rest as the argument for why it should exist.